aspose-pdf/Aspose.PDF-Documentation/net/faq/_index.md

         "@id": "/net/faq/"
     },
     "dateModified": "2022-11-05",
-    "description": "Answers to Frequently Asked Questions for Aspose.PDF for .NET library" }
+    "description": "Answers to Frequently Asked Questions for Aspose.PDF for .NET library", "abstract": "Discover the new FAQ feature for Aspose.PDF for .NET, offering comprehensive answers to the most common user inquiries.
+This functionality provides straightforward guidance on diverse topics, including file format support, AI capabilities, document security, and practical editing techniques, all tailored to enhance your experience with the library"
+}
 </script>